-First a complete history is taken to identify possible injury or factors that may have lead to broken back.
+First, a complete history is taken to identify possible injury or factors that may have lead to a broken back.

 X-ray is still the primary method to see if a fracture exists.
-Also CT scan and MRI may be performed
+Also, a CT scan and MRI may be performed.

-Physical exam to include palpation of spine.
-Also tests to determine any spinal cord or nerve damage such as reflexes and muscle testing.
+Physical exam to include palpation of the spine.
+Also, tests to determine any spinal cord or nerve damage such as reflexes and muscle testing.